mutativejs/travels/README.md

 **⚠️ Important: State Requirements**

-Your state must be **JSON-serializable** (plain objects, arrays, strings, numbers, booleans, null) or Map/Set.
+Your state must be **JSON-serializable** (plain objects, arrays, strings, numbers, booleans, null) or Map/Set(Supported only in immutable mode; not supported in mutable mode.).
 Complex types like Date, class instances, and functions are not supported and may cause unexpected behavior.
 See [State Requirements](#state-requirements-json-serializable-only) for details.

 ---